 Generally, the law in Illinois requires negligent drivers to pay for the property that they damage and for the injuries that they inflict.
 Almost everyone thinks that the law is fair, but that does not mean that everyone complies with the law.
 Some drivers in Illinois have no automobile insurance at all, and far too many traffic accidents and serious injuries are caused by those drivers.
+This is something our car accident law firm in Chicago knows very well.

 If an uninsured motorist injures you in the state of Illinois, even if you pursue and win a civil personal injury lawsuit, if that driver has no money, you’ll receive nothing.
 However, that does not mean that you have no legal recourse if you are injured by a negligent, uninsured driver.
 Even if the driver who injured you is uninsured and genuinely penniless, a good personal injury lawyer can often find another pathway for you to obtain compensation.